pypeit/PypeIt/doc/tutorials/nirspec_high_howto.rst

 Running PypeIt and Extraction
 -----------------------------
-Once the trace identification is complete, either as part of a call to :ref:`run_pypeit` or using :ref:`pypeit_trace_edges`, the next major step in the data reduction is wavelength calibration.
-The example dataset provided here should be easily automatically wavelength calibrated by the usual :ref:`run_pypeit` script, so at this stage, as long as the traces have been properly identified, there is no needto worry about that step.
+Once the trace identification is complete, either as part of a call to :ref:`run-pypeit` or using :ref:`pypeit_trace_edges`, the next major step in the data reduction is wavelength calibration.
+The example dataset provided here should be easily automatically wavelength calibrated by the usual :ref:`run-pypeit` script, so at this stage, as long as the traces have been properly identified, there is no needto worry about that step.

 Running in calibration mode
 +++++++++++++++++++++++++++

 Once the :ref:`pypeit_file` is ready, the core processing can begin.
 We recommend the user first run PypeIt in calibration mode, so that the calibrations can be inspected (and corrected, if necessary) before attempting to reduce an entire dataset.
 The call for this would be:
 .. code-block:: bash

     run_pypeit keck_nirspec_high_A.pypeit -c

 For the example dataset, this should run without issue, producing the Edges, Arcs, Flats, Tilts, and WaveCalib files